madgen/madgen.github.io/posts/2018-01-08-Cellular-Christmas-Tree.markdown

 Here `grow`'s type signature corresponds exactly to that expected by the `extend` function.
 Functionally, it is the XOR of the left and right neighbours.

-If you create 16 generations, stack successive generations one after another, and print it on your terminal, you obtain a fine looking looking ASCII tree.
-Here we use the fact that in each generation the farthest left and right `1` values will have one farther cell with `0` and `1` as its neighbours.
-Hence, we get a triangular shape after stacking them.
+If you evolve 16 generations, stack successive generations one after another, and print it on your terminal, you obtain a fine looking looking ASCII tree.
+In each geneartion, the farthest left and right `1`-cells have one farther `0`-cell.
+This cell, then, has a `0`-cell and `1`-cell as its neighbours.
+In the next generation, these `0`-cells become `1`-cells and we get a triangular shape for stacking them.
 Never mind me abusing the aspect ratio of individual cells on the terminal to achieve a good top angle.

-[image]

 Now that we have a tree (of infinite height), we can focus on making it blink.
 We will make this using the `blink` reduction.